dschewchenko/big.esm/README.md

 [Documentation](https://dschewchenko.github.io/big.esm/).

 - 100% test coverage.
 - No dependencies.

-- No limitations on the size of the numbers, except for the limitations of `BigInt`, so limited by system memory =).
+- No limitations on the size of the numbers, except for the limitations of `BigInt`, so limited by system memory =)
 - Fully written in TypeScript, so it provides type definitions out of the box.
 - Tree-shaking is supported.

-Full bundle size(ESM) — 3.12 kB minified and 1.42 kB gzipped.
+Full bundle size(ESM) — 4.16 kB minified and 1.75 kB gzipped.
-`powBig` operation is half of this size, 1.5kB/0.7kB(minified/gzip), because it's big and reuses most of the operations from `big.esm`.
+`sqrtBig` operation is heavy(more than half of bundle), because it reuses most of the operations from `big.esm`.

 ## Installation